 Location: Dubai Mall, Dubai

 If there is one thing I love to change it’s my hair – I love swapping from dark to fair, straight to curly, from long to short and then back to long using extensions.
-It keeps me entertained and to some extent expresses what I’m feeling at the time or marks a change of somesort.
+It keeps me entertained and to some extent expresses what I’m feeling at the time or marks a change of some sort.
 Before my wedding, I had long dark extensions put in as I felt that they matched the look I was going for on my wedding day.
 After my honeymoon, I had them removed and cut my hair short.
-For my 30th, I went for a drastic colour change (read more here), and the list goes on.
+My 30th was the most drastic change yet.

 Shampoo and Conditioning